rimimadision/genesis/README.md

-# Genesis
+# genesis

-The Genesis is a toolkit designed to provide a range of commonly used functionalities for high-performance computing and data processing.
+The genesis is a toolkit designed to provide a range of commonly used functionalities for high-performance computing and data processing.
 The library includes the following features:

 - **RDMA**: Framework for RDMA.
 - **EC**: Rewarp Intel Storage Acceleration Library (isa-l).